 Quit the Starbucks Run

 Here’s another great way on how to save money fast.
-Plus, it’s one of those money-saving tips that can apply to almost everyone.
+Plus, it’s one of those opportunities to save money that can apply to almost everyone.

 I personally used to stop at Starbucks every morning before work and occasionally after work too.
 (That meant a minimum of 6 stops/week.)

-I didn’t just get the basic cup of coffee, I always wanted something yummy like a caramel macchiato or mocha frappuccino.
+I didn’t just get the basic cup of coffee either.
+I always wanted something yummy like a caramel macchiato or mocha frappuccino.
 I paid on average $5.50/drink.
 That equates to $33/week.

 Over the course of 1 year, getting my morning coffee cost me $1,716/year.
 That’s CRAZY!

 I opted to buy a Tassimo machine which I absolutely love.
 This allows me to make individual cups of coffee in the morning that I could take to-go.
-The pods average out to roughly $.50/coffee.
+The pods average out to roughly $.50/coffee allowing me to spend less.
 That equates to $3/week.

 Over the course of a year, making my coffee at home cost me $156/year plus the cost of creamer.